saitaiky/notebook/docs/docs/aws/networking/fundamental/protocols/dns.md

 2. CNAME (Canonical Name) Record is used to create **an alias or nickname for a domain or subdomain**.
 It points a domain or subdomain to another domain name, allowing multiple names to resolve to the same IP address.

-:::infoNo Top node for a CNAME record
+:::info No Top node for a CNAME record
 You should keep in mind that the DNS protocol does not allow you to create a CNAME record for the top node of a DNS namespace, also known as the zone apex.  e.g. create `CNAME` record like: `example.com` but you can create `CNAME` record like:  `www.example.com`, `newproduct.example.com`
 :::